Colorado judge backs county clerk over gay marriage licenses

 In a second day of victories for supporters of gay marriage in Colorado, a judge rejected a motion by the state's attorney general seeking to stop Boulder County Clerk Hillary Hall from handing out more licenses.

-Within hours the county clerk in the state's biggest city, Denver, also began issuing the licenses.
-And the clerk in Pueblo County said his office would start giving out permits on Friday.
+Within hours, the county clerk in the state's biggest city, Denver, also began issuing the licenses.

 "This is a victory for all loving couples wishing to marry," Hall said in a statement.

-Emboldened by a landmark U.S. appeals court ruling on June 25 that found in favor of gay marriage in neighboring Utah, she has so far issued 123 licenses to gay couples.
+Emboldened by a landmark U.S. appeals court ruling on June 25 that found in favor of gay marriage in neighboring Utah, she has issued more than 100 licenses to gay couples.

 The attorney general's office asked her to stop and then filed the lawsuit.